Foreign, security and development policy

 - (0)121 414 9518

 Javier completed his LLB and LLM degrees at the University of Bristol.
-He joined Birmingham Law School in 2013.
-His research focuses on international criminal law, international legal theory and transitional justice with a special focus on Latin America.
+He completed his doctoral studies in 2018.
+His has research interests in international and transnational criminal law.
+In all his work he has developed a regional focus on Latin America and the Caribbean.

 - (0)121 414 6308